+* Sales mean represents the average unit sales for all the SKU’s for the category for the specific store.

-* **Display percentage and Feature percentage indicate the percentage of weeks during the 202-week time periods when the focal product is being promoted for Display and Feature.
+** ***Display percentage and feature percentage indicate the percentage of weeks during the 202-week time periods when the focal product is being promoted for Display and Feature.

 Figure 1.
 Store level data for an SKU in the Beer category

-In Figure 1, the Calendar events include Halloween, Thanksgiving, Christmas, New Year’s Day, President’s Day, Easter, Memorial Day, the 4th of July, and Labour Day.
+In Figure 1, week 1 indicates the first week in the year of 2001.
+The Calendar events include Halloween, Thanksgiving, Christmas, New Year’s Day, President’s Day, Easter, Memorial Day, the 4th of July, and Labour Day.
 The Promotional events include Feature and Display.

 Methodology

-In this study, we propose new forecasting methods which take into account the problem of structural change.
-Our methods consist of three stages.
-At the first stage, we identify the most relevant competitive explanatory variables for the focal product within the product category.
-Grocery retailers typically sell hundreds of SKU’s in a typical product category and this leads to hundreds of potential competitive explanatory variables for the focal product.
-Incorporating all the variables into the model would easily overfit the model and even make the estimation infeasible (Martin & Kolassa, 2009).
-Therefore, we initially select the most relevant variables using the Least Absolute Shrinkage and Selection Operator (LASSO) procedure (Tibshirani, 1996).
-Specifically, we construct the following model for each SKU:
+In this study, we propose two novel forecasting methods for retailer product sales at SKU level.
+Our methods consider the problem of structural change.
+The methods consist of three stages.
+During the first stage, we identify the most relevant competitive explanatory variables for the focal product within the product category.
+Grocery retailers typically sell hundreds of SKU’s in a typical product category, and this leads to hundreds of potential competitive explanatory variables for the focal product.
+Incorporating all the variables into the model would easily overfit the model and render the estimation task infeasible (Martin & Kolassa, 2009).
+Therefore, we initially select the most relevant competitive explanatory variables using the Least Absolute Shrinkage and Selection Operator (LASSO) procedure (Tibshirani, 1996).
+That is, we construct the following model for each SKU:

 ln⁡(y0,t)=Xβ+u, subject to j=1Nβj=η, η≤η0 (6)

-where ln⁡(y0,t) represents log product sales of the focal product at week t.
-X is the matrix for the explanatory variables including product prices, features, and displays of all the products in the same product category. u represents the identically distributed error term. β represents the vector for the parameter coefficients.
+where ln⁡(y0,t) represents log product sales of the focal product for the store at week t.
+X is the matrix for the explanatory variables including prices, features, and displays of all the products in the same product category. u represents the identically distributed error term. β represents the vector of the parameter coefficients.
 N is the total number of SKUs for the category. η0 is the shrinkage factor.
 The LASSO procedure imposes a constraint to the sum of the absolute values of the models’ parameter coefficients.
-It removes less relevant explanatory variables by pushing their parameter coefficients towards zero.
+It removes the less relevant explanatory variables by pushing their parameter coefficients towards zero.
 We control the model simplification process using the shrinkage factor based on 10-fold cross validation (Ma & Fildes, 2017; Ma et al., 2016).

-At the second stage, we construct the General Autoregressive Distributive Lag (ADL) model following Huang et al. (2014) by incorporating the variables retained by the LASSO procedure at the first stage.
-The LASSO procedure has a limitation that it may potentially misses important variables especially under the condition of high multicollinearity (Fan & Lv, 2008; Ma et al., 2016).
-Previous studies suggest that sales of the product are usually mostly influenced by the product’s own prices and promotions (Bucklin, Gupta, & Siddarth, 1998).
-Thus, we intentionally incorporate the prices and promotions of the focal product in the general ADL model even they were not retained by the LASSO procedure.
-We also incorporate the dynamic effect of these marketing variables as well as a time variable to capture the potential trend, twelve deterministic four-week dummy variables to capture seasonality, and other dummy variables to capture calendar events.
-We refer this model as the general ADL model:
+During the second stage, we construct the General Autoregressive Distributive Lag (ADL) model following Huang et al. (2014) by incorporating the variables retained by the LASSO procedure during the first stage.
+The LASSO procedure has a limitation that it may potentially miss important variables especially under the condition of high multicollinearity (Fan & Lv, 2008; Ma et al., 2016).
+Previous studies suggest the product sales are usually mostly influenced by the prices and promotions of the products themselves (Bucklin, Gupta, & Siddarth, 1998).
+Thus, we intentionally incorporate the prices and promotions of the focal product in the general ADL model even these variables were not retained by the LASSO procedure during the first stage.
+We also incorporate the dynamic effects of these explanatory variables as well as a time variable to capture the potential trend, twelve deterministic four-week dummy variables to capture seasonality, and other dummy variables to capture calendar events.
+The constructed general ADL model for each product in a specific store can be demonstrated as follows:

 ln⁡(y0,t)=intercept+τ*time+j=1Lαjlny0, t-j+j=0Lβ0,jlnp0,t-j+j=0Lγ0,jFeature0,t-j+j=0Lγ0,jDisplay0,t-j+m=1Mj=0Lβm,jlnpm,t-j+n=1Nj=0Lγn,jFeaturen,t-jn=1Pj=0Lγn,jDisplayn,t-j+d=112θdFour_week_dummyd+c=19v=01δc,vCalendarEventc,t-v+εt (7)